improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 ## Verifying the presence of uniquifiers in the clustered index

-Running a quick DBCC IND on the Test table’s clustered index in the database (I’ve named mine ‘Y’ – I’m lazy), demonstrates the allocation of three allocation unit types as well as their tracking IAM pages.
+Running a quick DBCC IND on the Test table's clustered index in the database (I've named mine ‘Y' – I'm lazy), demonstrates the allocation of three allocation unit types as well as their tracking IAM pages.

 ```sql
 DBCC IND (Y, 'Test', 1)